Preparing the corporate ship

-It becomes a survival of the fittest environment, invariably led by organisations that have already taken the necessary steps to prepare for the worst and then micromanage their cashflow through the coming months, reflecting what actually takes place.
+It becomes a survival of the fittest environment, invariably led by organizations that have already taken the necessary steps to prepare for the worst and then micromanage their cash flow through the coming months, reflecting what actually takes place.

 So what additional steps should every business take in the immediate future to weather this storm?
 How can they prepare for the post-pandemic recession and survive?
 What follows is not pleasant reading, but hopefully will provide some food for thought.

 The first step is probably the most important.
 This is not a time for commercial optimism (unless you are very fortunate!) as you are betting the business and the jobs of every employee based on your cash flow, revenue, and bad debt predictions.